 Therapeutic Behavioral Services are intensive, individualized, short-term outpatient treatment interventions for beneficiaries up to age 21.
-Individuals receiving these services have serious emotional disturbances, are experiencing a stressful transition or life crisis, and need additional short-term, specific support services to accomplish outcomes specified in their written treatment plan.
+Individuals receiving these services have serious emotional disturbances, are experiencing a stressful transition or life crisis, and need additional shortterm, specific support services.